- Remote technical riding on seldom visited paths

 What a fantastic place to wake up, one and a half thousand metres up in the Sierra Nevada National Park.
 As the sun rises on the peaks and the chill of the night subsides, we´ll embark on one incredible day that will see us descending over 1800m!

 Easy trails heading past a view point will lead us to beautiful sweeping singletrack along an ancient irrigation channel, taking us into forests and past huge dramatic cliffs.
 The singletrack becomes testing before it takes on another long smooth traverse, dropping us past picturesque villages and deep into the Poquiera gorge for a nerve calming lunch stop.

 A steady track climb leads us to a terrific undulating singletrack, linking villages, crossing streams and pastures until it throws us into the final descent of the week, down the awesome Rio Lanjaron for a fitting finale.
 Back down to civilization in Orgiva it’s time to celebrate what we’ve achieved during the week in grand style.

 - Meals: Breakfast

 It’s time to pack your bags for the last time and say farewell as we transfer you to Malaga Airport (AGP) for onward connections.

 Why not stay a few days in Malaga?

-Malaga is a great place to relax and unwind after three weeks on the road and if you think the Costa del Sol is soulless, you clearly haven't been here!
+Malaga is a great place to relax and unwind after a week on the road and if you think the Costa del Sol is soulless, you clearly haven’t been here!